When it comes to buying a domain name, many people wonder if it matters where they purchase it.

 Domain Aftermarket and pre-owned domains

-In addition to buying domains directly from a registrar, there are also options for purchasing pre-owned or aftermarket domain names.
+In addition to buying a domain directly from a registrar, there are also options for purchasing pre-owned or aftermarket domain names.

 These are domains that have already been registered by someone else and are now being resold.